emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 Create an arena by calling :c:func:`mps_arena_create`.
-This function takes a third argument when creating a virtual memory arena: the size of the initial amount of virtual address space, in bytes, that the arena will reserve initially.
+This function takes a third argument when creating a virtual memory arena: the size of the amount of virtual address space, in bytes, that the arena will reserve initially.
 The MPS will ask for more address space if it runs out, but the more times it has to extend its address space, the less efficient garbage collection will become.
 The MPS works best if you reserve an address space that is several times larger than your peak memory usage.

 Let's reserve 32 megabytes::